DoFiAn/sphinx-tutorial/docs/source/examples/needs.rst

 Requirments
 ***********

-.. req:: This is a requirement
+.. req:: This my first requirment
    :id: R_001
    :status: open
    :tags: ui, frontend

+   A detailed description of my first requirment.
+All possibilities of reStructured Text are available here.

 .. spec:: This is a specification linked to the requirement
    :id: S_001